opendocsg/slw-judgments-backfill/2018_SGHC_17/report.md

 the spouses”. [note: 114] For this proposition the defendant referred to _Ang Teng Siong v Lee Su Min_

-[2000] 1 SLR(R) 908 (“ _Ang Teng Siong_ ”), _ANZ v AOA_ [2014] SGHC 243, and _TSI v TSJ_ [2016] SGFC 91.
+<span class="citation">[2000] 1 SLR(R) 908</span> (“ _Ang Teng Siong_ ”), _ANZ v AOA_ <span class="citation">[2014] SGHC 243</span>, and _TSI v TSJ_ [2016] SGFC 91.
 These are matrimonial cases and in each of these cases, one of the spouses in the distribution of the matrimonial assets proceedings alleged that the parents gave the property solely to their child and not to both spouses.
 The court in those cases held that in the absence of clear and credible evidence to the contrary, a parent’s contribution towards the purchase of the child’s matrimonial home is presumed to be for the benefit of both spouses (see _Ang Teng Siong_ at [28]; _ANZ v AOA_ at [14]; _TSI v TSJ_ at [34]).
 I would note that since this presumption applies only to matrimonial assets and not investment properties, at its highest it would only apply to the Aspen Heights Property and not the Canne Lodge Property, and indeed the defendant’s counsel accepted as much during his oral submissions.

 100    This common law presumption does not assist the defendant’s case in relation to the Aspen Heights Property for two reasons.
 First, the central issue in this case is not about whether the plaintiffs gave the monies to DW2 solely or to the defendant and DW2 jointly for the purchase of the Aspen Heights Property as their matrimonial home.
 Rather, the pivotal issue in this case pertains to whether the sums in question were loans or gifts.
 Hence, the presumption does not apply.
 Second, for the reasons I have given above, I have found that the $300,000 was a loan.
 Therefore, the presumption is not relevant in this case.